Key Expiry and Deletion

 Last updated: 4 minutes read.

 • When a key expires, it remains in the Redis storage but is no longer valid.
-Consequently, it is no longer authorised to access any APIs.
+Consequently, it is no longer authorized to access any APIs.
 If a key in Redis has expired and is passed in an API request, Tyk will return HTTP 401 Key has expired, please renew.

 • When a key is deleted from Redis, Tyk no longer knows about it, so if it is passed in an API request, Tyk will return HTTP 400 Access to this API has been disallowed.